mgcaret/rom4x/rom4x/README.md

 If you don't have an initialized RAM disk, format the card RAM disk with something like Copy II Plus.
 Put ProDOS and BASIC.SYSTEM on it.
 Power off the machine, and power it on after a few minutes.
 You should boot off of the RAM disk.
 You might notice an "R" flash on the screen for an instant before ProDOS loads.

 Now, press Control+Closed-Apple+Reset, holding down Closed-Apple after releasing reset.
-You should see the following menu appear (on a //c, IIc Plus menu is more compact to save firmware space):
+You should see the following menu appear:

 ```
 0 Monitor